Adaptive Scaling of Policy Constraints for Offline Reinforcement Learning: Experiments

 ASPC employs second-order gradient computations for updating $\alpha$, which increases cost.
 However, its update interval ($ k_{\alpha} $) can be set substantially longer than that of the actor ($ k_{\pi} $), thereby minimizing the additional computational overhead.
 To evaluate runtime efficiency, we compare the execution time of one million iterations of ASPC against that of other baseline algorithms.
 Figure~\ref{fig:runtime_comparison} presents a bar chart comparing the runtime of ASPC against TD3+BC, CQL, IQL, wPC and A2PR on the halfcheetah-medium-v2 dataset.
 The results indicate that ASPC introduces only a minimal additional computational overhead beyond that of TD3+BC.

 We further analyze the relationship between $k_{\alpha}$, runtime, and performance, as illustrated in Figure~\ref{fig:runtime_comparison}.
-The baseline setting for $k_{\alpha}$ is 10, with an $\alpha$ learning rate of $2 \times 10^{-3}$.
-By scaling the learning rate of $\alpha$ proportionally to $k_{\alpha}$, we observe that reducing $k_{\alpha}$ does not lead to significant performance degradation.
+The baseline setting for $k_{\alpha}$ is 10, we observe that reducing $k_{\alpha}$ does not lead to significant performance degradation.
 This suggests that ASPC effectively captures the correct gradient optimization direction, maintaining robustness even when the gradient step size is large.
 When $k_{\alpha}$ is set to 30, the runtime is nearly identical to that of TD3+BC while maintaining strong performance.
 This highlights the efficiency of the ASPC algorithm.